-This course will be an examination of the fundamental principles of behavioral science research.
-There will be an overview of the conceptual need for research and an analysis of the methods or designs commonly employed and the procedures utilized to collect and analyze data.
+This course will focus on the fundamental principles of behavioral science research.
+There will be an overview of the conceptual need for research and an analysis of the methods or designs commonly employed, as well as the procedures utilized to collect and analyze data.
 Students will review and design research in their areas of interest.
+(3 credits)

 - ENG 101: English Composition 1

 - PSY 101: Psychology or SOC 101: Sociology